6 Tips on How to Conquer Fear of Open Water Swimming

 4.)
 Physical Preparation

-Besides physiological preparation, you should also commit much time to the physical component.
-For example, open water swimming requires a lot of strength on behalf of the athlete.
-That way, the athlete can withstand all the challenges that will pop up during the race.
+Besides psychological preparation, you should also commit time to the physical component.
+Open water swimming requires strength and endurance from the athlete.

 5.)
 Look for a Coach